numba/numba/docs/source/reference/pysupported.rst

 * :func:`heapq.heapify`
 * :func:`heapq.heappop`
 * :func:`heapq.heappush`
+* :func:`heapq.heappushpop`
 * :func:`heapq.heapreplace`
 * :func:`heapq.nlargest` : first two arguments only
 * :func:`heapq.nsmallest` : first two arguments only

+Note: heap must be seeded with at least one value to allow type to be inferred; heap items assumed to be homogeneous type.

 Third-party modules